al3913/DisasterReliefFoundation/docs/DesignDoc.md

 11 Failed Tests -> (Mostly features that had to be cut to meet the Sprint 3 Deadline) 0 User Stories not

+Initially there was an issue with persistency on the front-end where a User's basket would be cleared everytime they re-login, however this was resolved by the deadline of Sprint 3.

 ### Unit Testing and Code Coverage
 > _**[Sprint 4]** Discuss your unit testing strategy.
 Report on the code coverage